-Hey, here at XXX Limited, we take our business AND our clients very seriously
+Hey, here at XXX Limited, we take our business and our clients very seriously.

-Hey, here at XYZ Limited, we really don’t care about our clients, what we want is their money
+Hey, here at XYZ Limited, we really don’t care about our clients, what we want is their money.

 If you were a potential client who has to make a choice, I bet you would go for the former company for obvious reasons.

-It is highly essential to commit as much energy and time as is necessary to communicating with business associates via e-mail.
+It is highly essential to commit as much energy and time as is necessary for communicating with business associates via e-mail.
 It doesn’t necessarily have to be your clients; as long as it’s not a personal mail, write as professionally as you can.

 I can remember a situation where I sent a proposal to a company via e-mail and after a review at the board meeting; my proposal was rejected due to financial constraints at the time.
 Some years later, I got a mail from one of the board members of that company; he was looking for someone who could write grant proposals for a company he had just floated.
 According to him, he was very impressed with the way the proposal I submitted to the aforementioned company was written and when he discovered that he needed someone to write grant proposals for him, he immediately remembered that proposal and made up his mind that he was going to look for, and hire the same person that wrote it.